0 | Planet Orlaith: The Fall

 He chuckled to himself.
 Even had she not been an empress, a woman with a will like that was unparalleled, but all that did was make his job as her vitiate all the more difficult.

 But he had no way of reaching her until she came back from the Void.
 The thought of that cold, sentient energy sent a shiver up even his battle-hardened spine.
 Thinking of her there alone always made him deeply uneasy, but it couldn’t be any other way.
 Or at least, he didn’t have a choice in the matter.
+She made that clear.

-“Get out of there and come back to me, El.”
 His dark eyes swept across the chaos while working on solving the bigger picture at play.

 The Adamant Horde had never been able to penetrate this far into orleizen space territory, let alone attack the planet’s protective barrier directly.
 What were the odds of this attack happening at random and the monarchs being unreachable somehow not being connected?